-Upon separation from employment all unused vacation leave will be compensated.
+Upon separation from employment, vacation leave accrued shall be paid not in excess of 30 days (240 hours).
 Payment of all unused vacation leave is based on the employee's rate of pay at the time of separation.

+Incentive Days

-Incentive Days--In addition to the monthly leave accrual, the Executive Director may grant a full time employee (or for part-time employees an equivalent pro-rated amount) up to five incentive leave days per year.
-Incentive days must be taken as vacation days by the close of the year.
+The Executive Director may grant a full-time employee (or for part-time employees an equivalent prorated amount) up to five incentive leave days per year.
+Incentive days must be used by the close of the year.
 The Executive Director may establish an annual date by which employees with incentive leave must decide whether to take the incentive leave.
 Under no condition may the incentive days be carried to the next year.